Reddit wants to send AMC, GameStop stocks to the moon. Here's how it's happening

 Even Silicon Valley found a way to get in the middle of this mess.
 It's wild.

-Despite the move being characterized as "insane" and a "Ponzi scheme," GameStop's stock has become the theater for a war between Wall Street and internet traders.
-Nearly everyone nearly all of them expecting it to fail.
+Despite the move being characterized as "insane" and a "Ponzi scheme," "market manipulation," or "mass psychosis," GameStop's stock has become the theater for a war between Wall Street and internet traders.
+Nearly nearly all of them expecting it to fail.
 The questions are when, and who will be on the losing end when it does.

 "We're seeing a phenomenon that I have never seen," Jim Cramer, a Wall Street commentator on CNBC and a former hedge fund manager, said during a segment as GameStock's stock began rocketing up.
 And GameStop could be just the start.
 "It's insane."